Chromatic polynomials of graphs from Kac-Moody algebras: Introduction

-We obtain a further corollary by considering special values of $q$.
+We use this interpretation to obtain a further corollary of Theorem \ref{pkost} by considering special values of $q$.
 First, recall that $\ptg[1]$ is the number of acyclic orientations of $G$ \cite{stanley-acyc}, or equivalently the number of distinct Coxeter elements in the Weyl group $W(\kma)$ \cite{jyshi1}.
 Similarly, if $G$ is connected, then the coefficient of $q$ in $\ptg$ is the number of conjugacy classes of Coxeter elements in $W(\kma)$ \cite{jyshi2,erik2,mac-mor}.

 \begin{corollary} Let $\beta :=\beta(\sr)$. \be \item The number of acylic orientations of $G$ equals $K(\beta)$, where $K(\cdot)$ is the Kostant partition function of $\kma$.
 In other words, the number of distinct Coxeter elements in $W(\kma)$ equals $\dim \,(U\nminus[+])_\beta$. \item If $G$ is connected, then the number of conjugacy classes of Coxeter elements in $W(\kma)$ equals $\dim \, \nminus[+]_\beta$ ($= \mult \beta$). \ee \end{corollary}